Pickering, North Yorkshire: Economy

 Pickering is an important tourist centre and there are banking, insurance and legal services in the town as well as an outdoor market each Monday.
 Pickering has two main shopping areas, Market Place, which is by far the larger, and Eastgate Square, which is a mixed housing and retail development.
-There are two supermarkets, operated by Lidl and the Co-op.
+There are two supermarkets, operated by Lidl and the Co-op, and a farmers' market is held on the last Saturday of each month (March to November).

 There are few large employers in the town.
 Most people find jobs in retailing, health and social work and small manufacturing industries based in the two industrial development areas at Westgate Carr Road and Thornton Road to the west and east of the town respectively.

 Between 1971 and 1974, a natural gas processing facility operated in Pickering, processing gas from the Lockton gas field.
 This was discovered under the North York Moors National Park by the Home Oil Company of Canada in 1966.
 By 1974 aquifer water ingress into the gas reservoir had significantly reduced gas production to about 1 e6ft3 per day, and the production and gas treatment facility was permanently shut down in October 1974.
 Over three years it had produced 11.3 e9ft3 at standard conditions, only 4.5% of the estimated recoverable reserves.